Union Bank of India Ltd (NSE: UNIONBANK) Q3 2026 Earnings Call dated Jan. 14, 2026

 Operator

 Thank you.
-Next question comes from the line of JJ.
-Mundra with ICICI Securities.
+Next question comes from the line of Jai Mundra with ICICI Securities.
 Please go ahead.

-Hi.
-Good afternoon sir.
-And congratulations on a good number and revival in the loan growth.
-My first question is on.
-On the loan growth.
-You also talked about that there are ongoing mixed changes within corporate and some of the lower yielding loan book getting transferred.
-So amidst all this how should one look at the loan growth going ahead?
-Is this mix change is broadly over and can you like sustain this 4% or maybe higher QoQ loan growth and how soon can you reach industry level loan growth on a y wide basis?
+Hi, good afternoon, sir, and congratulations on a good number and revival of the loan growth.
+Sir, my first question is on the loan growth.
+You also talked about that there are ongoing mixed changes within Corporate, and some of the lower-yielding loan book getting transferred.
+Amidst all this, how should one look at the loan growth going ahead?
+Is this mixed change is broadly over?
+And can you like sustain this 4% or maybe higher QoQ loan growth?
+And how soon can you reach industry level loan growth on a YoY basis?

-Yeah see you have actually grabbed it you know around 30,000 crore in the.
-Corporate itself which we have churned out.
-So that is explicitly actually it is visible like you know how it is and what would be the actual growth.
+Yeah, see you have actually grabbed it you know around INR30,000 crore in the corporate itself, which we have churned out.
+So that is explicitly actually, it is visible, like you know how it is and what would be the actual growth.
 Now it is a very big bank.
 It is an exercise which we have taken very cautiously.
 There will be something going forward in.
 This quarter as well.
-But the thing is that the way in which we have grown in this.
-Quarter certainly the growth in this last quarter will be more than that.
+But the thing is that the way in which we have grown in this quarter, certainly, the growth in this last quarter will be more than that.

-Because when you galvanize the entire machinery and you move into even right now in the corporate only I am saying around 24 to 26,000 crore is the sanction and disbursement pending.
+Because when you galvanize the entire machinery, and you move into even right now in the corporate, only I am saying around INR24,000 to INR26,000 crore is the sanction and disbursement pending.
 And we further have a good pipeline in various stages of sanctions.
 So I think what this is the like you know the start with.
 So we expect better than this in the.
-In this quarter and yes we the aspiration the market which is having the.
-Growth is certainly is our aspiration and.
+In this quarter, and yes, we the aspiration the market which is having the growth is certainly is our aspiration and.
 We will be moving in that line only.

-So I mean to conclude what we are saying is that this kind of a run rate growth on a QOQ basis can be sustained and you would be hopeful of achieving industry level growth yui basis soon.
+So I mean to conclude what we are saying is that this kind of a run rate growth on a QOQ basis can be sustained and you would be hopeful of achieving industry-level growth YoY basis soon.
 Right.
 That is the.
 That is despite all this.
 Yes.

 Yeah.
-See there are two things in the labor code broadly.
+See, there are two things in the labor code broadly.
 The one is on the welfare benefit side.
-So certainly what is there in the code and what is given in the banking industry under by part time is much better.
+So certainly, what is there in the code and what is given in the banking industry under part-time is much better.
 So that is out of question.
-Now coming to the second one.
-Like you know the engagement gratuity and other things.
-You see this is you know bank which are you know for a long.
+Now, coming to the second one.
+Like you know, the engagement gratuity and other things.
+You see this is bank which are for a long.
 Like year 107 years old.
 Now this impact is more which are younger age banks because you know moving from five years to one year and other things.

-Now up till now they were not.
-In that group because five years was the minimum.
-But in case of you know the banks like you know our and other.
+Now, up till now, they were not.
+In that group, because five years was the minimum.
+But in case of the banks like our and other.
 Public sector banks the impact may not be much.
-But at the same time as per our conclusion maximum it will be in the range of 10.
+But at the same time, as per our conclusion maximum it will be in the range of 10.
 Because some of the code, some of the rules yet to be received.
 So that is what we are meeting even right now.
-And because see there is you know as per the bipartite there is a basic pay and then there is a special way.
-So there is some even clarification and.
+And because see there is as per the bipartite, there is a basic pay, and then there is a special way.
+So there is some even clarification and other things which means under discussion.
+But then maximum I think as per our calculation it is coming in the range of INR10 crores to INR15 crore.
+Not much.

 And this is for.
 I mean this is what we have done already in this quarter.
 Or you know this can be a.
 This is the only impact, right?
-10, 15 crores, nothing material.
-Yeah.
+INR10 crores to INR15 crore, nothing material.

 Okay, understood.
 And sir, another thing is on trade release measure, right.
 So during the RBI during the quarter RBI had given a dispensation for moratorium for exporters.
 If you can quantify what was the request in rupees crore for our bank.